A dichotomy for $D$-rank 1 types in simple theories: Preliminaries

 \section{Preliminaries}

-We assume basic knowledge of simple theories as in [K],[KP],[HKP] as well as some knowledge on hyperimaginaries, internality and analyzability in simple theories as in [W].
-In this section, we recall some basic facts related to the forking topology and to pairs of models in a simple theory that are relevant for this paper. $T$ will denote a simple theory.
+We assume basic knowledge of simple theories as in [K],[KP],[HKP] as well as some knowledge on hyperimaginaries, (almost-) internality and analyzability in simple theories (we follow the terminology in [W, 3.4]).
+In this section, we recall some basic facts related to the forking topology and to pairs of models in a simple theory that are relevant for this paper.
+In this section $T$ will denote a simple theory and we work in $\CC$.